-Any work involving excessive noise (e.g. hammering, core drilling, etc.) or interruption of service to other Clients (e.g. HVAC or electrical shut-downs) is not allowed during normal building hours and must be scheduled with Akridge at least 48 hours (business days) in advance.
+Any work involving excessive noise (e.g. hammering, core drilling, etc.) or interruption of service to other Clients (e.g. HVAC or electrical shut-downs) is not allowed during normal building hours, 8:00 am- 6:00 pm and must be scheduled with Akridge at least 48 hours in advance.
+Due to residential buildings in the area, noisy construction is not allowed after 7 pm without any special permits.
+Customers must apply for an after-hours permit to work beyond these legal construction hours.
 Please note: Any concrete to be core drilled must be scanned and reviewed by Akridge prior to drilling.